 Bits J to P are reserved for future use and are set to 0.

 There can be more than one bit set to 1 at the same time.
+However, only one of the following bits can be set at the same time: A (Normal Call), D (Emergency Call), E (Imminent Peril Call).

 The local policy in the floor control server decides which combinations are possible and the priority of the indications.